richtastic/ff/src/3DR/wiki/app.md

 - could F be re-estimated using fwd/bak kept points?

 => could this method be used earlier on to get good F?

-- edges of interpolated map should be more gradient-like ..